 How Can I Make My Invisalign Less Painful?

 While most patients will experience minor pain from Invisalign, it helps to know some techniques to relieve your discomfort.
 Here are some techniques that you can use that don’t require a visit to the orthodontist.

 Drink Cold Water or Suck on Some Ice Cubes

 To reduce inflammation and provide relief for Invisalign pain, try swishing some cold water around in your mouth.
 The cold water can provide your sore mouth with some extra relief.
 Avoid attempting this technique with juice or soda, as consuming these sugary drinks can increase your risk of developing tooth decay.

-Sucking ice cubs can also relieve Invisalign pain.
+Sucking ice cubes can also relieve Invisalign pain.
 If you experience pain after removing your aligners, it may be helpful to start sucking on an ice cube while you are cleaning your teeth or before and after you eat.
 A cold compress or ice pack placed on your cheeks can also help soothe your gums and jaw.

 - Hard candies such as Jolly Ranchers or peppermints

 Of course, you shouldn’t avoid chewing altogether.
 In fact, mild chewing can help relieve discomfort while wearing your aligners.
 This is why many orthodontists recommend using Invisalign chewies during treatment, but they aren’t convenient to use when you’re on the go.
 That’s why we created Movemints clear aligner mints as an alternative to Invisalign chewies.
 Our mints have a patented groove that helps you seat your trays and are sugar-free with a therapeutic dose of xylitol to freshen breath and fight Invisalign dry mouth!

 Smooth Over Any Rough Edges on Your Trays